MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/retrieve-a-consolidations-definition.md

 Response Code: 200 (The consolidation's definition is returned successfully.)

-## Retrieve a Consolidation's Definition Within a Changeset
+## Retrieve a consolidation's definition within a changeset

 You want the definition of the consolidation object "Customer Geography".
 The object ID of the consolidation is B9E7FD5911D3E936C000B3B2D86C964F in the MicroStrategy Tutorial project.
 The project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754.